sedostheatre/sedos.co.uk/input/shows/2021-a-new-commitment-to-diversity-and-inclusion.md

 ---
 title: A new commitment to diversity and inclusion
 year: "2021"
-subtitle: Following the publication of our Commitment to Change Sedos joins other London Drama Societies to improve diversity and inclusion
+subtitle: Following the publication of our Commitment to Change, Sedos joins other London Drama Societies to improve diversity and inclusion
 showtime-summary: ""
 show-on-homepage: true